sascha432/esp8266-kfc-fw/README.md

 #### Building the VFS

 Following software is required to build the virtual file system.
+Compatible versions might work as well, the listed ones have been tested...

- - Java JRE 8
+ - Java JRE 8 / openjdk-18-jre-headless
- - NodeJS v16
+ - NodeJS v12 or v16
- - Install uglify-js using ``npm install uglify-js`` inside the project directory
+ - Install uglify-js (3.15.3) using ``npm install uglify-js`` inside the project directory.
+For linux create a symlink ``sudo ln -s $(pwd)/node_modules/uglify-js/bin/uglifyjs /usr/bin/uglifyjs``
- - PHP 7.4.x (8.x is not working)
+ - PHP 7.4.x (8.x is not supported yet)

-Executables must be in PATH

-Compatible versions might work as well, but those have been tested...
+ - mklittlefs - If it is not being installed automatically, run ``pio pkg install -t platformio/tool-mklittlefs``

+Executables must be in ``PATH``.
+If you have PHP 8.x, install PHP 7.x from source and ``export PHPEXE=/home/sascha/Desktop/php-7.4.30/sapi/cli/php``.
+For Windows, create an environment variable ``PHPEXE`` pointing to php.exe

+More details about binaries can be found/changed in ``lib/KFCWebBuilder/KFCWebBuilder.json``

 ### KFCVirtualFileSystem